phkaeser/wlmaker/doc/config.md

 A dictionary, where each *key* and *value* define a binding of a key combination to a wlmaker action.
 The dictionary may be empty.

-See @ref _wlmaker_keybindings_modifiers for the supported modifiers.
+See @ref wlmim_keyboard_modifiers for the supported modifiers.

 See @ref wlmaker_action_desc for the list of permitted actions.